 number to the SVG user unit.
 The default value is 90, which

-matches the internal scale used by Inkscape; that is, a value of
+matches the internal scale used by Inkscape; i.e., a value of

 90 means that one Inkscape pixel corresponds to one exported